Policies for French & Francophone Studies Graduate Students

 Students must obtain the proper authorization before they accept any form of employment at the University of Pennsylvania other than the teaching assignments that are part of their fellowship package.
 This includes, for instance, work at Van Pelt Library, summer teaching outside the Department of Romance Languages, serving as a Resident Advisor, and performing grading or research duties on behalf of a faculty member.
 Please notify the Graduate Coordinator as soon as any such employment opportunities arise.
 A student's total yearly earnings must not exceed the income cap set by the University.
 Students may not be employed outside the University of Pennsylvania without the prior consent of the Graduate Chair and the Graduate Dean.
 Students who receive an SAS Dissertation Fellowship are precluded from engaging in any sort of employment, compensated or not.

 The Department offers awards to a limited number of students for short-term research abroad or for enrollment in summer academic programs, to be awarded competitively on a yearly basis.
 Funds may not be used solely for the purposes of enhancing language proficiency.
 Applications will be solicited once a year.
-Interested students should submit to the Graduate Coordinator the following:
+Interested students should submit to the Graduate Chair the following:

-A.) A research proposal addressed to your Graduate Chair in which you describe thoroughly the intention of your trip and why it is apposite to your dissertation or your course of study.
+A.) A research proposal in which you describe thoroughly the intention of your trip and why it is apposite to your dissertation or your course of study.
 For research trips, please be sure to include: a) a list of the libraries, archives, or other institutions where you will conduct research; b) a list of the materials you expect to use.
 For academic programs, please be sure to include a) the name, location, and sponsoring agent of the program; b) a description of courses or workshops you will attend.

 B.) An itemized account of any anticipated expenses that apply, such as airfare or other means of transportation; lodging; food (if board is not part of a predetermined package, we estimate a per diem allowance according to the State Department's published guidelines); program fees and any other relevant expenses.